iCandyLabs/management/README.md

 [...snip...]
 ```

-#### How it works
+#### Niche

-Nearly all the work is done locally.
-The remote server only needs ssh
+The remote server only needs ssh and `tar -xzf` to be available, which
-and `tar -xzf` to be available, which means it'll work in pretty much
-any linux server, out-of-the-box.
+means it'll work in pretty much any linux server, out-of-the-box.

+If you only need to provision and manage a handful of servers, this
+project may be right for you.

 #### Setup